tlcraft/Software-Apprenticeship-Framework/README.md

 ## General format

 Review a given topic and gather an overview of important points with some basic fundamentals.
 Then work through larger tutorials to get practical experience.
-Then build a small project using what you've learned.
-Rinse and repeat for each topic.
+Then build a project using what you've learned, big or small.
+Just do something you're interested in.
+Then rinse and repeat for another topic.
 Larger projects will incorporate several topics together.
 Such as building a personal website which would encompass full-stack web development, for example, HTML, CSS, JavaScript, accessibility, server-side code, SQL, and design.

-Write about what you're learning and doing with blog posts and/or other media.
+Also, it's a good idea to write about what you're learning and doing with blog posts and/or other media.
+Others will be able to learn from you and you will later be able to look back on all that you've learned and see progress as you gain a deeper understanding.

 ## General Topic Ideas